Rocket propellant: History

-Gunpowder, which can be used as a solid rocket propellant, was developed during the 7th century by the Chinese Song dynasty.
-Gunpowder weapons were first used in 732 during the military siege of Kaifeng.

 During the 1950s and 60s, researchers in the United States developed ammonium perchlorate composite propellant (APCP).
 This mixture is typically 69-70% finely ground ammonium perchlorate (an oxidizer), combined with 16-20% fine aluminium powder (a fuel), held together in a base of 11-14% polybutadiene acrylonitrile (PBAN) or hydroxyl-terminated polybutadiene (polybutadiene rubber fuel).
 The mixture is formed as a thickened liquid and then cast into the correct shape and cured into a firm but flexible load-bearing solid.
 Historically, the tally of APCP solid propellants is relatively small.
 The military, however, uses a wide variety of different types of solid propellants, some of which exceed the performance of APCP.
 A comparison of the highest specific impulses achieved with the various solid and liquid propellant combinations used in current launch vehicles is given in the article on solid-fuel rockets.

 In the 1970s and 1980s, the U.S. switched entirely to solid-fueled ICBMs: the LGM-30 Minuteman and LG-118A Peacekeeper (MX).
 In the 1980s and 1990s, the USSR/Russia also deployed solid-fueled ICBMs (RT-23, RT-2PM, and RT-2UTTH), but retains two liquid-fueled ICBMs (R-36 and UR-100N).
 All solid-fueled ICBMs on both sides had three initial solid stages, and those with multiple independently targeted warheads had a precision maneuverable bus used to fine-tune the trajectory of the re-entry vehicles.

 Liquid chemical propellants

 Advantages

 Liquid-fueled rockets have higher specific impulse than solid rockets and are capable of being throttled, shut down, and restarted.
 Only the combustion chamber of a liquid-fueled rocket needs to withstand high combustion pressures and temperatures.
 Cooling can be done regeneratively with the liquid propellant.
 On vehicles employing turbopumps, the propellant tanks are at a lower pressure than the combustion chamber, decreasing tank mass.
 For these reasons, most orbital launch vehicles use liquid propellants.

 The primary specific impulse advantage of liquid propellants is due to the availability of high-performance oxidizers.
-Several practical liquid oxidizers (liquid oxygen, dinitrogen tetroxide, and hydrogen peroxide) are available which have better specific impulse than the ammonium perchlorate used in most solid rockets when paired with suitable fuels.
+Several practical liquid oxidizers (liquid oxygen, dinitrogen tetroxide, and hydrogen peroxide) have better specific impulse than the ammonium perchlorate used in most solid rockets when paired with suitable fuels.

-Some gases, notably oxygen and nitrogen, may be able to be collected from the upper atmosphere, and transferred up to low Earth orbit for use in propellant depots at substantially reduced cost.
+Some gases, particularly oxygen and nitrogen, may be able to be collected from the upper atmosphere, and transferred up to low Earth orbit for use in propellant depots at substantially reduced cost.